 Try to include improvement activities that relate to the job.
 A wide variety of activities can be mentioned as positive self-improvement.
 Have some good ones handy to mention.

-I enrolled myself in a course useful for the next version of our current project.
+I enrolled in a course useful for the next version of our current project.
 I attended seminars on personal development and managerial skills improvement.

-Tell me about yourself
+Tell me about yourself.

 Why do you believe we should hire you?

 This question must be carefully answered as it is your opportunity to stand out from the other applicants.
 You should focus on skills that you have, including those not yet mentioned.
 Simply responding “because I’m really good” or “I really need a job” isn’t going to work.
 You shouldn’t assume other applicants’ skills or strengths; focus on yourself.